 Our commercial efforts are predominantly focused on the U.S. market where we have established strong relationships with key constituencies, including hospitals, ambulatory surgery centers, GPOs, IDN, third-party payors and other key clinical and economic decision makers by offering a unique high quality, cost-effective product.
 As part of our overall commercial strategy, we intend to contract with GPOs and IDNs to increase access and penetration with hospital accounts.
+To date, we have contracted with three national GPOs for coverage of our OviTex and OviTex PRS products.
 We have invested in our direct sales and marketing infrastructure in order to expand our presence to promote awareness and adoption of our products.

 We market our products to hospitals, ambulatory surgery centers, surgeons, GPOs, IDNs and medical device supply chain participants primarily through our direct sales force.
 Our sales representatives and sales managers have substantial medical device experience.
-As of December 31, 2021, we had 84 employees in our U.S. based commercial organization in 46 sales territories, which includes account managers and administrative support staff.
-We plan to continue to invest in our commercial organization by adding account managers, clinical development specialists and administrative support staff in order to cover the highest potential of accounts for soft-tissue reconstruction procedures.
+As of December 31, 2022, we had 123 employees in our U.S. based commercial organization in 67 sales territories, which includes sales management, territory managers, marketing and administrative and field-based support staff.
+We plan to continue to invest in our commercial organization by hiring additional territory managers and administrative and field-based support employees to support and service new accounts for soft-tissue reconstruction procedures.